Music

 W

-A study of the development of musical styles in the nineteenth and twentieth centuries.
-Consideration will also be paid to the influence of African-American composers and their music.
-Compositions will be studied, analyzed, and listened to.
-Attention will be drawn to the political, religious, philosophical, and social events that shape the arts of any given time.
-Out-of-class listening and concert and recital attendance are also part of the class activities.
+In this course students focus on the development of musical styles in the nineteenth and twentieth centuries.
+Consideration is paid to the influence of African American composers and their music.
+Compositions are studied, analyzed, and listened to.
+Attention is drawn to the political, religious, philosophical, and social events that shape the arts of any given time.
+Out- of-class listening and concert and recital attendance are also part of the class activities.

 MU 324: Piano Literature I